princetn/VesselNMEAGenerator/README.md

 # VesselNMEAGenerator
-This will simulate all sensor NMEA of a ship, i.e. GPS, Accel., GYRO, Compass, Anemometer
+This will simulate all sensor NMEA of a ship, i.e. GPS, Accel., GYRO, Compass, Anemometer.

 Author: <argasmi@gmail.com>